grkopiec/BookshopBE/README.md

 ## Project Bookshop

-This is repository with application that shows my experimentals creations of spring application.
+This is repository with application that shows my experimental creations of spring application.
 This is backend part of application, on *BookshopFE* repository is *angular* frontend.
-This project has been crated ratrer for learning purpouses.
+This project has been created rather for learning purposes.

 ## Description

 Project has typical tools for shop.
-It comunicates with frontend layer using spring *RESTful web service*.
-Aplication according with good practicles is dividing on 3 parts: web layer, service layer and repository layer.
+It communicates with frontend layer using spring *RESTful web service*.
+Application according with good practices is dividing on 3 parts: web layer, service layer and repository layer.
 In repository layer is using *spring data* to perform operations on database.
 Service layer contains all utils method and proxy methods between web and repository layers.
 Of course inside project there are implemented as well tests that covers web and repository layers.

 ## Motivation